 Kellogg's has paid corporation tax of just €7 million on over €7.1 billion in sales from Europe, as well as Africa and the Middle East, through its Dublin-registered Kellogg Europe Trading (KET) over the last five years, according to research carried out by The Irish Times.

-The Irish Times reported that KET’s 2013 accounts show that it accrued a deferred tax asset in Ireland of €29.5 million because of its losses, meaning that it can write this figure off against future corporation tax bills.
+The Irish Times' Mark Paul reported that KET's 2013 accounts show it accrued a deferred tax asset in Ireland of €29.5 million because of its losses, meaning it can write this figure off against future corporation tax bills.